 According to Statista, in 2020, Ireland’s average annual wage is around 49,000 Euros per year.
 The country ranks 3rd behind Luxembourg and Netherlands in average European salary.

 The caveat, is of course the cost of living, especially in Dublin.
 Many of the roles available to multi-lingual applicants average 35-40K for someone with little to no experience.
 While this may be below the national average, many employees; move up, gain experience and negotiate a better rate.
 An experienced person coming into a role could easily demand up to 60K.
 This stepping up can be quite quick for career-driven people.
-For example, a multi-lingual IT salesperson with a years’ experience driving growth and reaching targets, could realise a salary of 80K (base + commission).
+For example, a multi-lingual IT salesperson with years’ experience driving growth and reaching targets, could realise a salary of 80K (base + commission).

 Also, many employers have adopted a hybrid working model, which will most likely continue into the future.
 This allows employees to live outside of the expensive city centre and be based in quieter, more affordable suburban or rural environments.